mseemann/angular2-mdl/README.md

 **Please don't use github to ask questions.
 Use stackoverflow instead: http://stackoverflow.com/questions/tagged/angular2-mdl.**

+**Here is a plnkr if you'd like to play around http://plnkr.co/edit/5VFXY3f9Gf594vfg3VNa?p=preview.**

 **If you are still on RC6 you can use the angular2-mdl version 1.5.1.**

 **If you are still on RC5 you can use the angular2-mdl version 1.4.6.**